How Much Does Underwater Welding School Cost in 2026?

 Key takeaways

-• Strong placement rates and mid-five-figure to six-figure salaries can make the investment pay off within a few years if you stay in the field.
+• Strong placement rates and salaries from the mid-five figures up to six figures mean the investment can pay for itself in just a few years if you stay in the field.

 Typical tuition ranges and what’s included